Measurement in weather and agriculture

 Leveraging in Situ Sensors to Improve Measurement of Weather, Climate Variability, and Links to Socioeconomic Outcomes: This work investigates how improvements in local weather measurement can enhance our understanding of the links between climate variability and agricultural outcomes in Sub-Saharan Africa.
 Accurate rainfall data are essential for modeling agricultural production, yet existing weather information remains limited due to the sparse coverage of high-quality ground stations.
 We combine rainfall measurements from professional weather stations, community-level in situ sensors, and widely used remote sensing earth observation (RSEO) products to evaluate how differences in data quality and granularity affect estimates of maize yields in Uganda.
 We have a working paper, available upon request.
 Collaborators: A. Paolantonio (World Bank), E. Clemente (World Bank).

-Leveraging in Situ Sensors to Improve Measurement of Weather, Climate Variability, and Links to Socioeconomic Outcomes: This work explores the opportunities and challenges of incorporating gridded weather and earth observation (EO) data into impact evaluations.
+Uses and Misuses of Weather, Land Use, and Land Cover Data in Geospatial Impact Evaluations: This work explores the opportunities and challenges of incorporating gridded weather and earth observation (EO) data into impact evaluations.
 These data sources offer powerful tools for capturing environmental context, external shocks, and even outcomes that may be missed by traditional surveys due to spatial or temporal limitations.
 We identify several of the most common pitfalls researchers face when using gridded weather, vegetation, land cover, and extreme event data in applied research.
 The objective of this work is to provide practical guidance and resources to help researchers thoughtfully select, process, and integrate these datasets, ensuring robust and transparent impact evaluation design in geospatial contexts.
 We have a working paper, available upon request.
 Collaborators: E. Benami (Virginia Tech), M. Cecil (University of Maryland), J.D.
 Michler (UArizona), G. Maskell (Potsdam Institute for Climate Impact Research)

 Households and food security